-Sustainability Report 2017 Communication on Progress to the United Nations Global Compact
+Sustainability Report 2018 Communication on Progress to the United Nations Global Compact

-Preface - Statement of continued support by the Chief Executive Officer - We are happy to release our third Sustainability Report, which gives us a chance to present our progresses made, but also reflect on the challenges still ahead of us.
-Behind us lies a successful year, showing that Optima is on track towards sustainable and long-term economic growth.
-Also, regarding the ecological and social dimensions of sustainability, more practices were integrated step-by-step into the company's daily business: Optimization of logistics, use of certified materials or the introduction of sustainability topics in auditing our suppliers, to name a few examples.
+Preface - Statement of continued support by the Chief Executive Officer - We are happy to release our fourth Sustainability Report, which gives us a chance to present our progresses made, but also reflect on the challenges still ahead of us.
+2017 was a year of changes for Optima as we relocated our headquarter from Wang to Hallbergmoos.
+Also, parts of our supply chain transformed as the market situation did.
+Therefore, some new opportunities arrived for our supply chain engagement.
 This report is also our annual Communication of Progress (COP) and will be published on the UN Global Compact Website.
-Hereby, we reaffirm our commitment to core values and the 10 Principles in the areas of human rights, labor, environment and anti-corruption we made with the signing of the UN Global Compact in 2014.
+Hereby, we reaffirm our commitment to core values in the areas of human rights, labor, environment and anti-corruption we made with the signing of the UN Global Compact in 2014.
 Since 1984, Optima Pharmazeutische GmbH provides high-quality healthcare products.
 Improving the ecological, economic and social impacts of our actions have been guidelines of our entrepreneurial activity from the very beginning.
-We invite all business partners and other interested parties to join and support us in realizing this vision, and get in contact with us in case of any questions or suggestions.
-Wang, Mai 2017 Michael Kroll Stefan Kroll Managing Directors Optima Pharmazeutische GmbH
+We invite all business partners and other interested parties to join and support us in realizing this vision and get in contact with us in case of any questions or suggestions.
+Hallbergmoos, Mai 2018 Michael Kroll Stefan Kroll Managing Directors Optima Pharmazeutische GmbH

 Contents

-Preface 2
+Pref ace 2

-Contents
+Contents 3

 1 Human Rights 4

 2 Labour 7

 3 Environment 10

-4 Anti-Corruption & Fair Business Practice .
-17
+4 Anti-Corruption & Fair Business Practice 17

-5 Community Engagement .
-19
+5 Community Engagement 19

 6 Outlook 20

 Further information: